SidRapolu/colored-book/README.md

 ## Color your image
-Upload a picture to see it in color.
+Upload a grayscale picture to see it in color.